 Acetylsalicylic Acid (ASA or Aspirin) – Aspirin is a weak painkiller that tends to work poorly and it can have severe side effects, causing depression, vomiting, and anorexia if too much is given.
 It can also trigger significant gastrointestinal bleeding.
 Cats metabolize ASA differently.
 It can kill them at even a very low dose.

 As you can see, over the counter painkillers can be dangerous when administered to pets and you should be very careful when giving your pets any kind of medication.
 When in doubt, contact your veterinarian.
 They should be able to help direct you towards safer and more reliable methods of treatment.

 Dr. Jeff Grognet is a veterinarian practicing in Qualicum beach, BC, Canada.
 He uses a conventional and alternative medicine blend for the well being of his patients.
 Dr. Grognet is a veterinarian with the ACE Academy for Canine Educators.
 We have a free educational Summit June 1 to 4 where you can learn more about health and training topics.
 Learn more about this topic any other common pet health issues by visiting www.dogtraining.academy.

 Dr. Jeff Grognet is a guest contributor and his advice and opinions do not necessarily reflect those of the Puptrait Studio.
+Please note this post has been edited for clarity and to meet out studio’s editorial web standards.
 If you are a pet or veterinary professional and would be interested in contributing to the Puptrait Studio blog please contact us.
 Be sure to include a brief bio, contact info and the dog or pet related topic you would like to cover in your message.